prateek3255/blog/src/blog/integrating-recaptcha-with-nextjs.md

 [👨🏻‍💻 Code till this step](https://github.com/prateek3255/recaptch-with-next/tree/14f229c3a9567938c2be1181517c48b29fc101cc)

-<h2 id="verifying-recaptcha-via-nextjs-api-routes">Verifying captcha via Next.js' API routes</h2>
+{% headingWithLink "Verifying captcha via Next.js' API routes" %}

 Likely, you don't want to show your user's info in an alert box when he submits your form.
 You might want to store that info somewhere in your backend instead or provide an appropriate response to the user in case of a login form.
 For that, we can replace the code that shows the alert with an API call that saves the info the user entered to your backend because we have already added the reCAPTCHA that would prevent any bot or spammers, right?